-My broad research areas are global sociology, comparative-historical sociology, political-economy, and world-systems analysis with thematic foci at the intersections of historical capitalism, war-making, class struggle, and geopolitics.
-My research currently falls into three interrelated projects: my dissertation project on the political-economy of war-making and collaborative research on the dynamics of global governance and the World-Magnates Project.
+My research currently falls into three interrelated projects: my dissertation project on the changing social relations of the U.S. military-industrial complex and collaborative work on the world-historical dynamics of global governance and the World-Magnates Project.

 Social Relations of War-Making

 Political-Economy of War-Making Publications

 Payne, Corey R. (Forthcoming).
 “Delinking from the Warfare-Welfare Paradigm: Militarism, Emancipation, and Social Compact Unravelling in the United States” in De-Linking: Critical Thought and Radical Politics, M. Boatca, ed.
 London: Routledge.